Hie Shrine: History

 The shaden was lost again to the bombing of Tokyo during World War II.
 The present structure dates from 1958.

 The Hie Shrine possesses one National Treasure, a tachi (single-edged sword).
 It also holds 14 Important Cultural Assets, 13 swords and one naginata.
 The shrine is also one of the most popular for Japanese families to visit during the Shichi-Go-San coming-of-age festival.

 Tameike-Sannō Station on the Tokyo Metro Ginza Line and Tokyo Metro Namboku Line, Kokkai-gijidō-mae Station on the Tokyo Metro Marunouchi Line and Tokyo Metro Chiyoda Line, and Akasaka-mitsuke Station on the Tokyo Metro Ginza Line and Tokyo Metro Marunouchi Line are the closest stops to the shrine.

+The shrine has escalators to help people climb up the tall hill it is located on.
+It also has a large series of Torii similar to those of Fushimi Inari Taisha.